craymelshooter/TesAR/README.md

 # TesAR
-Testing AR Apps with Unity and Vuforia
+Make AR apps using Unity and Vuforia for academic purpose